 That's because 2013 will see the fifth coming of the brain-doctor's bible, the Book that tells us who is normal and who has a "disorder" - the Diagnostic and Statistical Manual of Mental Disorders.
 Is that weird neighbour just a jerk or does he have a syndrome?
 DSM-5 will decide.

 Maybe he's a psychopath.
 Because, after 33 years' absence, the honest psychopath makes his comeback in DSM-5.
 In DSMs III and IV, psychopaths were hidden under the euphemistic category of Antisocial Personality Disorder.
 But the latest draft of DSM-5 will brand these undesirables as Antisocial/Psychopathic Type, which has a fine condemnatory ring.
 In fact it sounds more like a judgement than a diagnosis.
 You can presumably cure a disorder, but can you cure a "type"?

 If anyone thinks this is all just semantics, consider the impact in recent years of three disorders that were redefined by DSM-IV in 1994: attention deficit disorder, autism, and child bipolar disorder.
-The Chairman of the DSM-IV task force, psychiatrist Allen Frances, now says his panel "inadvertently contributed to three false 'epidemics'."
+The Chairman of the DSM-IV task force, psychiatrist Allen Frances, his panel "inadvertently contributed to three false 'epidemics'."

 "I learned from painful experience how small changes in the definition of mental disorders can create huge, unintended consequences," wrote Dr Frances.
 "Clearly, our net was cast too wide and captured many 'patients' who might have been far better off never entering the mental health system."